alex-ondrus/cma-incomes/README.md

 ## "World" Championships

 This project is to generate a map comparing the locations where World Cup games have been played and where World Series games have been played.
 City location data is taken from [SimpleMaps.com](https://simplemaps.com/data/world-cities).
 FIFA World Cup data is taken from Mart Jurisoo via [Kagle](https://www.kaggle.com/datasets/martj42/international-football-results-from-1872-to-2017).
 Data for World Series locations is taken from [Kagle](https://www.kaggle.com/datasets/thedevastator/world-series-winners-and-losers/data) as well.

+## Goal Time in Football Games

+Using the same data as in the 'World' Championships graph (Mart Jurisoo via [Kagle](https://www.kaggle.com/datasets/martj42/international-football-results-from-1872-to-2017)), I plot the minute at which each goal was scored in each game.
+I colour the points by whether the goal was scored by the home team or the away team.